 Create a safe space for your dog

 Before Independence Day arrives, create a safe space for your dog to escape to during the fireworks.
 This could be somewhere as simple as their crate or a spare bedroom.
 Ensure that the crate or room has some yummy food for them to eat and water to drink.
 You'll also want to teach your dog to go to this place on cue so you can get him there quickly prior to the start of the fireworks.
-Say "Go to Your Place," lead him to the spot, and reward him with a treat.
-Repeat this until he goes there on his own.
+Say "go to your place," lead them to the spot, and reward them with a treat.
+Repeat this until they go there on their own.

 Tire your dog out a few hours before the fireworks

 Prior to the start of the fireworks, take your dog out for a nice long walk.
 This will help your dog release any nervous energy they have.
 Remember, a tired dog is a calm dog.
 Do this a few hours before the fireworks just in case any neighbors decide to use fireworks in your area that could spook your dog during the walk.